richardmillen/etude-2-net-patterns/README.md

 A study of networking patterns over TCP & UDP, with implementations in Go & *(eventually)* C++.

+## Examples

+The examples start small & simple, increasing in size & complexity.
+They aren't intended to be useful applications, but explore one or more aspects of distributed computing.

+Each one contains a readme which is kind of a mini spec, providing high-level information and low-level protocol details.

+## Demos

+The demo folder contains reasonably complete apps & simulations.
+Each one comes with its own readme much like the examples.

 ## Notes on Versions

 ### v0.1